danintel/sawtooth-faq/installation.rst

 ----------------------------------------
 You cannot delete blocks--they are immutable by design.
-You can create a new transaction (or block of transactions) that reverse a previous transactoin.
+You can create a new transaction (or block of transactions) that reverse a previous transaction.

 I get a usage error running ``sawnet peers`` or ``sawnet list-blocks``
 ----------------------------------------------------